Explore our stylish and easy-to-use wallpapers

 Offset match - the right-hand edge of the first strip of patterned wallpaper will only match with the left-hand side of the next piece when the second strip has been dropped by a specified distance.
 For example, a label will state a 64/32centimetre (cm) offset match.
 This means the design or pattern repeats every 64cm and the point at which they match from left to right is every 32cm.
 There can be more waste with this type of design, as you can only use pieces that match correctly.

 Paste the paper wallpapers each feature a recommended soaking time.
-This is because a typical wallpaper will expand up to 7millimetres (mm) in width when pasted, so if the paper is hung too early it will continue to expand on the wall – leading to creasing or curled corners which are difficult to correct.
+This is because a typical wallpaper will expand up to 7millimetres (mm) in width when pasted.
+If the paper is hung too early it will continue to expand on the wall – leading to creasing or curled corners which are difficult to correct.
 Check the time advised and factor this in when planning your decorating project.

 Wallpaper care symbols